pitt-crc/lmod_tracking/README.md

 python ingest.py lmod.log
 ```

-It is recommended to set up daily log file rotations and use a chron jon to ingest the most recent log file.
+It is recommended to set up daily log file rotations and use a cron job to ingest the most recent log file.
-The following example assumes you are logging to `lmod.log` and rotating files using the naming
+The following example assumes you are logging to `lmod.log` and rotating files using the naming scheme `lmod.log-YYYYMMDD`.
-scheme `lmod.log-YYYYMMDD`.

 ```bash
 python ingest.py $(ls -1v lmod.log-* | head -n 1)